 Types of teams

 A Problem-solving team is the most popular team type; compromises knowledge workers who gather to solve a problem and then disband.
 A Management team consists mainly of managers from various functional areas who coordinate the work among other teams.
-A work team is responsible for the daily work of the organization; when empowered, they are self-managed teams; example of student governments, sports, departments in universities.
-A Virtual team is a new type of team that interacts by computer; member enters and leaves the network as needed and may take turns serving as leader.
+A work team is responsible for the daily work of the organization; when empowered, they are self-managed teams; an example of student governments, sports, departments in universities.
+A Virtual team is a new type of team that interacts by computer; member enters and leaves the network as needed and may take turns serving as a leader.
 A Quality circle is declining in popularity, quality circles, compromising of workers and supervision, meet intermittently to discuss workplace problems.

 Stages of team development:

 Form group members to try to get to know each other and establish a common understanding and background to getting to know other members through that barrier.
 Storm groups in conflict members resist being controlled by the group and disagreements arise concerning leadership on the group; where most bad groups fail.
-Norm your group members to develop close ties, feelings and camaraderie to allow group members to share a common purpose.
-When you really start to understand goal and how to get back.
+Norm your group members to develop close ties, feelings, and camaraderie to allow group members to share a common purpose.
+When you really start to understand the goal and how to get back.
 Performance of group members is seen by the work toward achieving their goals.